tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/hitlesswords.rst

 Hitless words list.
 Optional, allowed values are ‘all’, or a list file name.

-By default, Sphinx full-text index stores not only a list of matching documents for every given keyword, but also a list of its in-document positions (aka hitlist).
+By default, Manticore full-text index stores not only a list of matching documents for every given keyword, but also a list of its in-document positions (aka hitlist).
 Hitlists enables phrase, proximity, strict order and other advanced types of searching, as well as phrase proximity